-New Mercedes SL Roadster: price, specs and release date
+New Mercedes SL Roadster interior revealed: price, specs and release date

-These heavily camouflaged prototypes leave a lot to the imagination, but their overall proportions make it clear the new SL Roadster will have a long bonnet, a curvaceous front end and bulging wheel arches.
+The heavily camouflaged prototypes seen earlier leave a lot to the imagination, but their overall proportions make it clear the new SL Roadster will have a long bonnet, a curvaceous front end and bulging wheel arches.
 The headlights appear more angular than before, and the new car should feature a similar ‘Panamericana’ grille to the latest AMG GT.

 At the rear, it looks as though the new SL Roadster will sport a pair of large air vents below the brake lights – similar to the ones on an AMG GT63S 4-door – and four large exhaust pipes.
 These will be either round or square, depending on which engine you choose.